aliasgerovs/aliasgerovs.github.io/content/post/cf/index.md

 **Metrics**: Here three different types of metrics suggested by paper.

-T – Total number of sessions
-αnew,i - The test accuracy for session i immediately after it is learned. αbase,i - Test accuracy on the first session. αall, i - Test accuracy on the all sessions. αideal,i - Offline MLP accuracy on the base set, which we assume is the ideal performance.
+- αnew,i - The test accuracy for session i immediately after it is learned.
+- αbase,i - Test accuracy on the first session.
+- αall, i - Test accuracy on the all sessions.
+- αideal,i - Offline MLP accuracy on the base set, which we assume is the ideal performance.

 **Results**